troymessina/EnergyEnvironmentLab/appendices/C_motion_detector.md

 #### Connecting the Motion Detector to a Capstone Interface

-To use the Motion Detector with LabPro, the Motion Detector is connected to the interface with the included cable.
-Plug the cable into the DIG/SONIC port on the right side of the Motion Detector.
-Plug the other end of the cable into the interface.
+To use the Motion Detector with LabPro, the Motion Detector is connected to the computer by bluetooth.

 #### Using the Sensitivity Switch